stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

   I might never have known Dr. Mu&ntilde;oz had it not been for the heart attack that suddenly seized me one forenoon as I sat writing in my room.
-Physicians had told me of the danger of those spells, and I knew there was no time to be lost; so remembering what the landlady had said about the invalid&rsquo;s help of the injured workman, I dragged myself upstairs and knocked feebly at the door above mine.
+Physicians had told me of the danger of those spells, and I knew there was no time to be lost; so remembering what the landlady had said about the invalid's help of the injured workman, I dragged myself upstairs and knocked feebly at the door above mine.
 My knock was answered in good English by a curious voice some distance to the right, asking my name and business; and these things being stated, there came an opening of the door next to the one I had sought.